 Aerojet Rocketdyne is also developing a new liquid rocket engine design in order to replace the older Russia RD-180, the AR1.
 The company states that it is significantly more profitable to integrate 3D printing technology, as it reduces the production time and costs traditionally associated with manufacturing complex components.

 Rapid 3D Prototyping: Space X’s Improves Reliability for Manned Flight

 Image Source: SpaceX, Dragon V2 Superdracos, fully 3D printed Rocket Engine.

 Space X was one of the first companies dedicated solely to Space.
-They are integrating 3D printing across the board for development of rockets, rocket engines and spaceship components.
+They are integrating 3D printing across the board for the development of rockets, rocket engines, and spaceship components.
 Most significantly, SpaceX was the first commercial spacecraft manufacturer to deliver cargo to the International Space Station and back safely.
-The ship called Dragon, was originally designed not only for cargo, but also for Manned Space Flight.
+The ship called Dragon was originally designed not only for cargo but also for manned space flight.
 With the improved version of the ship, containing 3D Printed parts, Space X will in the short run enable Dragon’s first purpose.

 Speeding Up the Pace of Innovation